Explore Lesson 1

 Coach your team through the FIRST LEGO League Explore guided lessons and prepare them for the challenges to come!

 - Review the Explore Lesson 1 lesson in the LEGO® Education SPIKE™ App.

 - If necessary, pre-teach these related vocabulary words:

 - Facilitate a quick discussion about brainstorming.

-Allow pupils to be guided by the LEGO® Education SPIKE™ App to complete their first challenge.
+Allow students to be guided by the LEGO® Education SPIKE™ App to complete their first challenge.

-Build the basic model, on which the pupils can explore new ideas.
+Build the basic model, on which the students can explore new ideas.

 The next challenges include: